Student Tech Teams - Verizon Innovative Learning Schools

 Not only do tech teams give students hands-on experience with technology, but they also provide opportunities to participate in other STEM-related learning, such as coding, virtual/augmented reality, and video/photo editing.
 Tech team leaders report using their teams to experiment with STEM-related curricula, and if successful, to spread those ideas and lessons throughout the school.
 For example, the tech team could pilot a coding lesson or unit, provide feedback and help adapt the lessons, and then assist other teachers in understanding how to use it in their classrooms.

-It removes some of the intimidation too.
+It removes some of the intimidation.
 As a teacher, you’ve got this feeling that you have to know it all and be prepared, because what if something doesn’t work?
 But then you’ve got the kid who is coming to you and saying, ‘I can help with this.’
 It’s a teacher helper you’ve always wished you had in your class.
 They’re able to step up and take that role.
 It’s great.

-Trade-Offs & Considerations
+Trade-Offs and Considerations

 Starting a student tech team is not without challenges, but supportive school leadership and a creative and dedicated tech team coach can make it happen.
 Below are a few things to consider: